JujaLabs/docs/architecture/teams/readme.md

 ### TMF-F2
 ***TMF-F2 As a keeper I want to deactivate Teams.***

-* TMF-F2-D1 The operation is available only for Keeper of Teams Diretion (TMF-D1).
+* TMF-F2-D1 The operation is available only for Keeper of Teams Direction (TMF-D1).
 * TMF-F2-D2 To deactivate Team - the keeper points uuid of any member of Team, he wants to deactivate.
 * TMF-F2-D3 Result of the command is the Team entity with updated deactivate date.